mavryk-network/mavryk-signatory/docs/start.md

 ## What is Signatory

-Signatory is a remote signing daemon that allows Tezos bakers to sign endorsement and baking operations with various key-management systems.
+Signatory is a remote signing daemon that allows Mavryk bakers to sign endorsement and baking operations with various key-management systems.

 Signatory currently supports [AWS KMS][aws], [Azure Key Vault][azure], [GCP Key Management][gcp], [YubiHSM][yubi], [Hashicorp Vault][hashicorp], and for development/prototyping purposes, Signatory can sign with a [local private key](localsecret.md).